Feral Druid Midnight Talents Guide

 There are also some Bearform perks too, and being able to cast Frenzied Regen in Catform (although it's generally better to go Bear to save the energy).
 Killing Strikes also gives a deterministic way to proc Ravage and can create decisions with when to use Tiger's Fury, for example to maximise your burst or to not overwrite any current Ravage proc.

 Wildstalker puts a bit more emphasis into our base kit, but puts more emphasis on spreading Rake in AOE and multidotting to proc more Bloodseeker Vines, and using Ferocious Bite targets with Vines on them to trigger Bursting Growth.
 There is also Implant that creates opportunities for you to choose targets to Vine, which goes nicely with Vigorous Creepers, as well as many Feral talents.
-WS also benefits active talents such as Lunar Inspiration and Adaptive Swarm a little bit more, which themselves can add a lot to the rotation.
+WS also benefits active talents such as Lunar Inspiration a little bit more, which themselves can add a lot to the rotation.

 Now you might be asking, which one is stronger?